From acclaimed Wall Street Journal reporter Josh Mitchell, the “devastating account” (The Wall Street Journal) of student debt in America.

-In 1982, a new executive at Sallie Mae took home the company’s financial documents to review.
+In 1981, a new executive at Sallie Mae took home the company’s financial documents to review.
 “You’ve got to be shitting me,” he later told the company’s CEO.
 “This place is a gold mine.”

 Josh Mitchell is a reporter in the Washington bureau of The Wall Street Journal, writing about the economy and higher education.
-In 2016, the Education Writers Association named him the nation’s top education beat reporter among large publications, calling his reporting “unique, comprehensive, illuminating, and a must-read for policy makers, prospective and current college students, and their parents.”
+In 2016, the Education Writers Association named him the nation’s top education beat reporter among large publications, calling his reporting “unique, comprehensive, illuminating, and a must-read for policymakers, prospective and current college students, and their parents.”
 He lives and works in Washington, DC.